0x2025/cost-forecast/websites/README.md

-# Cost Forecast Marketing Website
+# CostVela Marketing Website

-This is the professional marketing website for Cost Forecast, designed for B2B consultant clients.
+This is the professional marketing website for CostVela (costvela.com), designed for B2B consultant clients.

 ## Tech Stack
 - **Framework**: React + Vite